reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

 ![Simple UML Diagram](../assets/img/posts/clean-unit-tests-with-mockito/city-uml-diagram.png)

-In order to test the `CityServiceImpl` we would need an implementation for `CityRepository` to test the service.
-Then again, the `CityRepository` has further dependencies to other components to the database and potentially to other systems and further components.
+In order to test the `CityServiceImpl` we would need an implementation for `CityRepository` to create the service.
+Then again, the `CityRepository` has further dependencies to other components, to the database and potentially to other systems and further components.

-Unfortunately, we **cannot** consider all those components as bug-free and working as expected.
+**Unfortunately, we can't consider all those components as bug-free and working as expected**.
 By chance, we include even more complexity so that there are numerous reasons that our test is going to fail.
 In Spring, you might think to extend your unit test to a Spring Boot Test applying `@SpringBootTest`.
 Apart from the performance issue you ignore there, what is the suitable solution for non-Spring projects?

 Here comes Mockito to the rescue!
-Mockito allows me to just create the suitable test double instead of creating all those rat-tail objects for the real implementation.
+Mockito allows us to create the suitable test double instead of creating all those rat-tail objects for the real implementation.

 **In summary, what you want is a simple, fast and reliable unit test instead of a potentially complex, slow and flaky